ylu428/Spectroscopy_data_analysis/OADF_lifetime and Timetrace/README.md

-# Optically-Activated Delayed Fluorescence Lifetime Plotter
+# Optically-Activated Delayed Fluorescence Lifetime/Time-trace Plotter

 ## Overview

-This Python script is designed to plot optically-activated delayed fluorescence lifetime (OADF) data measured from the National Instrument photon counting board.
+This Python script is designed to plot optically-activated delayed fluorescence lifetime (OADF) or time-trace data measured from the National Instrument photon counting board.
 The script offers a user-friendly GUI for file selection, supports up to 4 traces visualization in one figure, and provides customization options for plot titles, curve names, and zoomed-in views.

 ## Features